US: A Long 1932 – Or More? - The Globalist

 The two-party system mainstreams everything

-Certainly, the Democratic Party seems confused by the emerging protests and rallies so far, if not outright hostile.
+Certainly, the Democratic Party seems confused by the emerging protests and rallies so far, if not outright hostile to them.
 Many of the protesters are beyond fed up with status quo party politics that have not given them any role in electoral self-governance.

 A two-party system, by definition, is a regime in which a narrowly framed establishment exerts continuous rule, absorbing (or rather killing) other thoughts and policy ideas.

-There seem to be so many anti-Republican voters who are left out of the Democratic Party coalition and are given a permanent choice of non-participation or sucking it up and voting for a party that barely gives them lip service if even that.
+There seem to be so many anti-Republican voters who are left out of the Democratic Party coalition and are given a permanent choice of non-participation or sucking it up and voting for a party that barely gives them lip service, if even that.

 Therein lies the risk of the 1968 response.
-An opposition can rise up as a civil society in protest, but to what end if they never find champions for their causes in the leadership of the alternative party?
+An opposition can rise up as a civil society in protest, but to what end, if they never find champions for their causes in the leadership of the alternative party?

 Too much of a rainbow coalition for Democrats?